glhuilli/glhuilli.github.io/_posts/2020-03-10-kronosparser-package.markdown

 [{'end': 6, 'parsed': {'date': '2020-03-06'}, 'start': 0, 'text': 'friday'}]
 ```

 Very important to note that if you don't define the ``timezone``, it will use ``US/Pacific`` by default.
-Also, if no parameters are specified, it will use ``future`` as ``False`` and ``interval_to_date`` as ``True``.
+Also, if no parameters are specified, it will use the ``future`` flag as ``False`` and the ``interval_to_date`` flag as ``True``.
 Many more examples are available in the package's [test cases](https://github.com/glhuilli/kronosparser/tree/master/tests).

-Let me know if this package is useful and/or you'd like to see it as an official `pypi` package, which I plan to do at some point.
-This way I can prioritize that item from my never ending TODO list.
+Let me know if this package is useful and/or you'd like to see it as an official `pypi` package, which I plan to do, but it's buried in my backlog.
+This way, I can prioritize that item from my never-ending TODO list.

 {% if page.comments %}